csci5535/s20/index.md

 # Distance Learning

 This course is also offered through [distance education](https://www.colorado.edu/graduateschool/distance-education).
-All assignment submission and content delivery will be electronic.
+All assignment submission and content delivery will be electronic with the option to join the class live.

 ## Deadlines